 Recommended Resources for Job Seekers

 Jennifer contributed to the all new, updated Resumes for Dummies, 8th Edition (John Wiley & Sons, 2019) by Career Directors International founder, Laura DeCarlo, in addition to the 7th edition (published in 2015).
 Learn strategies for handling common resume writing dilemmas, including time gaps and career changes.
-Get inspired by more than 40 samples from top professional resume writers.
-See the latest design trends and learn resume writing best practices.
-Feeling intimidated when it comes to the modern day job search — dealing with applicant tracking systems, how to use social media effectively, or how to manage online privacy and security?
-Take the fear out of getting started and pick up your copy today!
+Get inspired by more than 40 resume samples from top professional resume writers.
+See the latest design trends.
+Learn best practices on dealing with applicant tracking systems.
+Take the fear out of getting started with this essential job seeker resource.

+Do you still need a cover letter?
+The short answer is yes!
 Job search communications have changed a lot in recent years, leaving many job seekers confused.
-How and when do you effectively incorporate e-notes, cover letters, recruiter letters, and networking letters into your search strategy?
 Jennifer’s work appears in Modernize Your Job Search Letters: Get Noticed…Get Hired and Gallery of Best Cover Letters, 4th Edition.
-Find strategies and samples from Jennifer and other professional resume writers to help take you from the ho-hum (“Enclosed is my resume…”) to the attention-grabbing.
+Find strategies and samples here to help take your letter from boring (“Enclosed is my resume…”) to attention-grabbing.